BridgeOJ/BridgeOJ/README.md

       a student from London, pursuing MRes Design Engineering Research at Imperial College London's Dyson School of Design Engineering.

-      Currently looking at recycling methods for copper and silver from PV waste - Interested in software, electrical, and chemical engineering.
+      I'm currently researching sustainable recycling methods for copper and silver from PV waste - Interested in helping the planet and biodiversity in any way possible.

 ## 📁 My Work
 [View my Portfolio](https://github.com/BridgeOJ/Portfolio)